jeremehancock/AI-Game-Collection/README.md

 Pilot your upgraded spaceship through dense asteroid fields with enhanced graphics and physics.
 Dodge or destroy asteroids in this fast-paced arcade sequel, and collect crystals to earn points and boost your score.

+### Flapping Bird

+Flapping Bird is a simple arcade game where you tap to keep a bird in the air and guide it through gaps between pipes without crashing.

 ## 📸 Screenshots

 <div align="center">